-People with intellectual disability are at a higher risk of developing dementia than the general Australian population (Evans & Troller 2018).
-Down syndrome in particular carries a higher risk of dementia, specifically for Alzheimer’s disease (Evans & Troller 2018; see Box 13.2 for more information).
-Less research has been undertaken on dementia in Australians with other intellectual and physical disabilities, but the findings show the onset of dementia in people with intellectual disabilities (other than Down syndrome) is on average 10 years younger than the general population (Evans & Troller 2018).
+People with intellectual disability are at a higher risk of developing dementia than the general Australian population (Evans and Troller 2018).
+Down syndrome in particular carries a higher risk of dementia, specifically for Alzheimer’s disease (Evans and Troller 2018; see Box 13.2 for more information).
+Less research has been undertaken on dementia in Australians with other intellectual and physical disabilities, but the findings show the onset of dementia in people with intellectual disabilities (other than Down syndrome) is on average 10 years younger than the general population (Evans and Troller 2018).

 Down syndrome, or trisomy 21, is a congenital condition where a person is born with extra genetic material – an additional copy of chromosome 21 (Dementia Australia 2021).
 Usually people are born with 46 chromosomes (23 pairs) in most of their cells, but people with Down syndrome are born with 47 chromosomes.
 The additional genetic material causes developmental and health issues in individuals, presenting as Down syndrome.

 As advances in health care and knowledge have increased the average life span of individuals with Down syndrome, a relationship between Down syndrome and Alzheimer’s disease has become increasingly apparent.
 Autopsy studies have shown that by the age of 40, almost all individuals with Down syndrome have the physiological hallmarking of Alzheimer’s disease (this includes significant levels of beta-amyloid plaques and tau tangles) (Alzheimer’s Association 2021).
 However, it is important to note that not all individuals who present with the physiological markers of Alzheimer’s disease will display symptoms.